4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 # Lecture: Business Canvas Workbook
 > [!NOTE]
-> CustSeg, CustStruct, CustReg, ValProp, KeyResc, KeyAct, KeyPrtnr, CHNL, , RvStrm,
+> CustSeg/Rltnshp, KeyRSRC/ACTVY/PRTNR, ValProp, CHNL, RevStr, CostStruct
 ## 🧩 9 Building Blocks
 - ### 1.
 Customer Segments
 	- Defines the different people or organizations the business serves.
 		- Mass market, niche market, segmented, diversified, multi-sided platforms
 		- Key questions: Who are our most important customers?
 What are their demographics, needs, and behaviors?
-- ### 4.
+- ### 2.
 Customer Relationships
 	- Describes the type of relationships with customer segments.
 		- Types: Personal assistance, self-service, automated services, communities, co-creation
 		- Key questions: What relationships are expected?
 How are they integrated with the rest of our model?
+- ### 3.
+Key Resources
+	- Assets required to deliver the value proposition.
+		- Types: Physical, intellectual, human, financial
+		- Key questions: What resources are necessary for value delivery, channel access, and customer relationships?
+- ### 4.
+Key Activities
+	- Critical things a company must do.
+		- Types: Production, problem-solving, platform/network maintenance
+		- Key questions: What activities are essential for value propositions, revenue, and operations?
+- ### 5.
+Key Partnerships
+	- Network of suppliers and partners.
+		- Types: Strategic alliances, coopetition, joint ventures, buyer-supplier relationships
+		- Key questions: Who are key partners and suppliers?
+What resources and activities do they provide?
-- ### 2.
+- ### 6.
 Value Propositions
 	- Describes the bundle of products/services that create value for a segment.
 		- Types: Newness, performance, customization, getting the job done, design, brand/status, price, cost/risk reduction, accessibility, convenience
 		- Key questions: What value do we deliver?
 What problems are we solving?
-- ### 3.
+- ### 7.
 Channels
 	- Means of delivering value to customers.
 		- Phases: Awareness, Evaluation, Purchase, Delivery, After-sales
 		- Key questions: Through which channels do customers want to be reached?
 Which work best?
-- ### 5.
+- ### 8.
 Revenue Streams
 	- Cash generated from each customer segment.
 		- Types: Asset sales, usage fees, subscription fees, lending/renting/leasing, licensing, brokerage fees, advertising
 		- Key questions: What are customers willing to pay for?
 How do they prefer to pay?
-- ### 6.
-Key Resources
-	- Assets required to deliver the value proposition.
-		- Types: Physical, intellectual, human, financial
-		- Key questions: What resources are necessary for value delivery, channel access, and customer relationships?
-- ### 7.
-Key Activities
-	- Critical things a company must do.
-		- Types: Production, problem-solving, platform/network maintenance
-		- Key questions: What activities are essential for value propositions, revenue, and operations?
-- ### 8.
-Key Partnerships
-	- Network of suppliers and partners.
-		- Types: Strategic alliances, coopetition, joint ventures, buyer-supplier relationships
-		- Key questions: Who are key partners and suppliers?
-What resources and activities do they provide?
 - ### 9.
 Cost Structure
 	- Describes all costs involved in operating the business model.
 		- Types: Cost-driven vs. value-driven; fixed vs. variable costs; economies of scale/scope